charlierobin/charlierobin/README.md

 ## Colour Picker for Xojo Apps [▶︎](https://github.com/charlierobin/xojo-simple-colour-picker-1)

 What can I say?
-I found Xojo’s support for the standard macOS colour picker diabolical, and I also found that I really didn’t like the standard Apple colour picker very much either.
+I found Xojo’s support for the standard macOS colour picker diabolical, and I also found that I really didn’t like the standard Apple system colour picker very much either.
 Even just thinking about it all makes me start to grind my teeth a wee bit.

-So whilst I’d usually wholeheartedly subscribe to the philosophy of “if the system provides one, and the users are used to it, don’t go confusing them with your own version”, in this case I have started to roll my own version.
+So whilst I usually wholeheartedly subscribe to the philosophy of “if the system provides one, and the users are used to it, don’t go confusing them with your own version”, in this case I have started to roll my own version and I’m pretty unrepentant about it.

 ## Various Games, Screensavers, How-Do-You-Do-It-Example-Projects etc

 There’s so much stuff on the boil (and all so dependent on what I’m in the mood to work on — and what I have the time to work on) that it’s hard to curate or document in any meaningful fashion.
 A Spectre-clone, something inspired by the old Mac game Apache Strike, Crystal Quest, the old ZX Spectrum Game Jetpac, a pirates game, versions of Space Invaders done just to try out Apple’s SpriteKit with Microsoft Visual Studio/C#, versions of Asteroids, corporate screensavers, etc etc … Where will it all end?

 [Experiments, General Goofing Off & Other Dumpster Fires](https://charlierobin.com/standalone-video-gallery.html?video=gameplay-experiments.mp4)